Treasures from the basement

 The basement’s shelves hold thousands of time-honoured titles and quirky old volumes of enduring value to researchers, students, lovers of old books and all incurably curious readers.

-Once a month, a member of our intrepid Reader Services team ventures down into the bowels of the library to find new treasures to amuse and delight.
+From time to time, a member of our intrepid Reader Services team ventures down into the bowels of the library to find new treasures to amuse and delight.
 This month:

 The art of Dutch cooking by C Countess van Limburg Stirum